MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-excel-workbook-files.md

   Excel also has a **Publish** command on the **File** menu.
 Using this **Publish** command is effectively the same as using **Upload** > **Browse** from Power BI.
 If you regularly make changes to the workbook, it's often easier to update your semantic model in Power BI.

-- **OneDrive for Business**.
-Signing in to OneDrive for Business with the same account as Power BI is the most effective way to keep your work in Excel in sync with your Power BI semantic model, reports, and dashboards.
+- **OneDrive**.
+Signing in to OneDrive with the same account as Power BI is the most effective way to keep your work in Excel in sync with your Power BI semantic model, reports, and dashboards.
 Both Power BI and OneDrive are in the cloud, and Power BI connects to your workbook file on OneDrive about once an hour.
 If Power BI finds any changes, it automatically updates your Power BI semantic model, reports, and dashboards.

   As when you have a file saved to a local drive, you can use **Publish** in Excel to update your Power BI semantic model and reports immediately.
 Otherwise, Power BI automatically synchronizes, usually within an hour.

 - **SharePoint team site**.
-Saving your Power BI Desktop files to a SharePoint team site is almost the same as saving them to OneDrive for Business.
+Saving your Power BI Desktop files to a SharePoint team site is almost the same as saving them to OneDrive.
 The biggest difference is how you connect to the file from Power BI.
 You can specify a URL or connect to the root folder.

 <a name="import-or-connect-to-an-excel-workbook-from-power-bi"></a>